Then the building shook…

 - A spotlight was being turned on so that people saw their sin.

-- A fear for people who were not right with God.
+- Fear for people who were not right with God.

 - An urgency to go out and tell the Good News of Jesus.